 Learn About our District

 The San Juan Unified School District is proud to serve more than 40,000 students in 65 schools and special education centers, preschools, and adult education programs in diverse northeast Sacramento County.We believe education is a partnership of families, staff, students and the community.
-Learn more about our mission here.
 Below you will find answers to frequently asked questions about the district.

 District Strategic Plan: A five-year results-based plan developed through input from a cross-section of the community.

-LCAP: The Local Control Accountability Plan is a new state requirement that helps allocate resources based on student outcome priorities.Most schools have their own individual Strategic Plans as well as a Single Plan for Student Achievement (SPSA) developed by each School Site Council.
+LCAP: The Local Control Accountability Plan is a new state requirement that helps allocate resources based on student outcome priorities.Individual schools also have a Single Plan for Student Achievement (SPSA) developed by each School Site Council.

 What is a school board?A school board is a group of elected officials that: